If Didier Drogba had not succeeded in professional football, he would likely have gone onto become an accountant.

 Two decades on, and with those accountancy skills no doubt long forgotten, he has completed an unlikely growth into perhaps the most iconic African footballer ever.
-Drogba previously announced he would be retiring, but has now hinted he could carry on playing after current side Phoenix Rising FC's season ended Thursday.
+Drogba previously announced he would be retiring, then hinted he could carry on playing after current side Phoenix Rising FC's season ended.

 Sure, George Weah might remain the only player from the continent to have won the Ballon d’Or, but Drogba’s knack of producing the goods on the biggest stage, his appetite for the game and his longevity mean that he deserves to be considered along with the very best.